fabianpimminger/cookiefox/readme.txt

 * Fixed an issue where it wasn't possible to show the modal on the privacy page.
 * Privacy notice can now be opened via Javascript cookiefox.api.show().
 * Introduction of a shortcode to display a link/button to open the privacy notice: [cookiefox_show_notice].
-* Smaller typos fixes, styling changes and bug fixes.
+* Smaller typos fixes, styling changes, and bug fixes.

 = 1.0.3 =
 * Styling changes and small bug fixes.